By James Eliot, Markets & Finance Editor

 FAQ

-Q: What is algorithmic trading?
+Q: What is algorithmic trading in simple terms?

 Recommended Tools